-With mRNA biotechnology entering the food supply and concerns of dairy cattle consuming bioengineered byproducts, finding a source of clean milk is now a challenge.
-It is no longer in your best interest to walk into your local grocer and purchase the cheapest gallon of store-brand milk.
+With mRNA biotechnology entering the food supply and growing concerns over dairy cows consuming bioengineered feed and additives, clean milk is no longer easy to find.
+Long gone are the days when you could walk into your local grocery store and confidently buy the cheapest gallon on the shelf.

 1. Where’s My Milk From?